sublimelsp/LSP/docs/index.md

 npm install -g polymer-editor-service
 ```

-> Note: requires an up to date version of NodeJS. v6 is the minimum supported version as of 2017.
+> **Note**: requires an up to date version of NodeJS. v6 is the minimum supported version as of 2017.

 Features: